degnbol/seqcol/README.md

 # seqcol
-Colourise biological sequences (amino acids, DNA, and RNA) quickly in the terminal.
+Colourise biological sequences (amino acids, DNA, and RNA).
+Useful for viewing fasta files, sequence alignments, CSV, TSV, and other text files.
+A simple commandline tool like `cat`.